ErikSeewald/Planetnove/README.md

 ```

 ## Tank
 The tank explores the planet and communicates with the mothership.
 It is hosted on a raspberry pi 4 on the [Freenove Tank Robot](https://github.com/Freenove/Freenove_Tank_Robot_Kit_for_Raspberry_Pi).
-It's components include infrared sensors for line following,
-an ultrasound sensor, a camera, LEDs and a crane arm for picking up objects.

-Known issues:
-- The ultrasound sensor is very low to the ground.
-I recommend ignoring all readings beyond 10cm and using a very flat surface as the spread of the ultrasound sensor's 'cone' of view will cause small uneven parts of the floor to be read as obstacles at further distances.
+Planetnove does not make use of it's crane arm.Instead, it is recommended to use that space to mount the infrared sensor higher above the floor to avoid picking up small but passable bumps as obstacles.

 ## Hexapod
 The hexapod does not yet have an active role in Planetnove.
 It is hosted on raspberry pi 4 on the [Freenove Big Hexapod Robot](https://github.com/Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi).